PX4/PX4-user_guide/en/assembly/quick_start_pixhawk5x.md

 ## GPS + Compass + Buzzer + Safety Switch + LED

-The Pixhawk5X Standard Set can be purchased with M8N or M9N GPS (10-pin connector), these GPS has integrated compass, safety switch, buzzer and LED, it should be connected to the **GPS1** port.
+The _Pixhawk5X Standard Set_ can be purchased with M8N or M9N GPS (10-pin connector) that should be connected to the **GPS1** port.
+These GNSS modules have an integrated compass, safety switch, buzzer and LED.

-[M8N or M9N secondary GPS](https://shop.holybro.com/c/gps-systems_0428) (6-pin connector) can be purchased separately, it should connect to the **GPS2** port.
+A secondary [M8N or M9N GPS](https://shop.holybro.com/c/gps-systems_0428) (6-pin connector) can be purchased separately and connected to the **GPS2** port.

 The GPS/Compass should be mounted on the frame as far away from other electronics as possible, with the direction marker towards the front of the vehicle (separating the compass from other electronics will reduce interference).